TALHAA23/intelligent-react-components/public/instructions/examples/common/common_databaseOperation.firebase.md

-### Database Operations Training Data
+### How to handle Database operation

 This section provides training examples for various database operations.
-Each example demonstrates a specific operation for a specific database type (Firebase or Supabase), handling potential errors, and ensuring the operation's success.
+Each example demonstrates a specific operation for Firebase, handling potential errors, and ensuring the operation's success.
 The model should generate the code based on the database type specified in the `supportingProps.database.name` field and the prompt.
 The actual connection details (e.g., API keys) are assumed to be set as environment variables.
 The model should use the `process.env` object to access the environment variables, following the instructions provided in the `supportingProps.database.envGuide` field.
 The generated code should include robust error handling for various scenarios, logging appropriate messages to the console to indicate success or failure.

 **Accessing Environment Variables:**

 The model should access environment variables using the `process.env` object.
 If the `supportingProps.database.envGuide` field is provided, follow the instructions in this field to access environment variables; otherwise, use `process.env` directly.
 For example, if `envGuide` is "Use NEXT_PUBLIC before any env variable", to access a variable named `DATABASE_URL`, you should use `process.env.NEXT_PUBLIC_DATABASE_URL`.
 Omitting the `envGuide` field will result in direct access using `process.env.DATABASE_URL`.
 Always include appropriate error handling for cases where environment variables are not defined.

-#### Connection
+#### How to connect to Firebase

-This subsection contains examples for establishing a connection to Firebase and Supabase databases.
+This subsection contains examples for establishing a connection to Firebase.
 Error handling and console logging are expected.
 Connection details are accessed via environment variables, following the instructions in `supportingProps.database.envGuide`.

-**Database Type: Firebase**

 **Description:** Before any Firebase Firestore operation, you must initialize the Firebase app.
 This example demonstrates initializing the app and then inserting data into a Firestore collection.